PierBover/getting-started-fauna-db-fql/README.md

 "264517098691101203"
 ```
-And then you can create your new document with a reference to the provided `id` instead of the reference to the `Fruits` collection:
+And then you can create your new document with a reference to the provided `id` instead:
 ```js
 Create(
   Ref(Collection("Fruits"), "264517098691101203"),